DataDog/documentation/content/en/dashboards/widgets/timeseries.md

 1. Choose the data to graph:
     * Metric: See the documentation [querying][3] to configure a metric query.
-    * Indexed Spans: See [the trace search documentation][4] to configure an Indexed span query.
+    * Indexed Spans: See [the trace search documentation][4] to configure an Indexed Span query.
     * Log Events: See [the log search documentation][5] to configure a log event query.

 2. Customize your graph with the available [options](#options).